Vitis Accelerator Flow¶

 nlp-smartvision | kv260_ispMipiRx_rpiMipiRx_DP |

-Alternatively, developers can generate their own platform through Vitis Platform flow.
+Alternatively, you can generate your own platform through the Vitis Platform flow.

 1. Compile from .dtsi¶

-Developers can download the .dtsi file from Kria apps firmware and compile them using command below.
-For more information on dtc please refer to dtsi_dtbo_generation:
+Download the .dtsi file from the Kria apps firmware and compile them using the following command.
+For more information on dtc, refer to dtsi_dtbo_generation:

 dtb -o pl.dtbo pl.dtsi